England Ireland Find Havens

 Image: Guy Quayle via CC BY 2.0

 The waters of The Solent and Southampton Water are deep and exceptionally well-marked.
-A helmsman that keeps to the correct side of the marks and in reasonable soundings should expect to encounter few hazards.
+The helm that keeps to the correct side of the marks and keeps in reasonable soundings should expect to encounter few hazards.
 The presented route to Dock Head is alongside the main shipping channels that are deep and intended for the use of heavily laden commercial vessels.
-Leisure vessels need not strictly adhere to these marks but should at all times avoid impeding deep-draft commercial vessels that may be constrained by their draft and turning circles.
+Leisure vessels need not strictly adhere to these marks and should at all times avoid impeding deep-draft commercial vessels that may be constrained by their draft and turning circles.

 The waters of The Solent are well marked